 If you are an international student and studying in Utrecht Region, you need to arrange some formalities such as the municipal registration.
-In some cases you'll need to register with the municipality where you'll live.
+You'll need to register with the municipality where you'll live.
 On this webpage, we will provide you with some important information about this registration process.
 If you have any questions, feel free to contact the International Welcome Centre Utrecht Region (IWCUR).
 They are happy to help you out.

 When do you need to register?